sonukumar77/Job-Post-Manager/README.md

 # Job Post Manager

 Welcome to the Job Post Manager App!
-This React application allows users to designed to streamline the creation, management, and previewing of job postings.
+This React application allows users to creation, management, and previewing of job postings.

 ## Table of Contents